MPs, TSC meet to review proposed reforms to TSC Act

 The National Assembly Education Committee has held talks with Teachers Service Commission (TSC) commissioners and senior officials to review proposed reforms to the TSC Act aimed at aligning it with the Constitution, the Competency Based Education (CBE) framework, and recommendations of the Presidential Working Party on Education Reform (PWPER).

-The week-long engagement is also reviewing the Teachers Service Commission (Amendment) Bill, 2025, which proposes restructuring the Commission, including transitioning the chairperson and commissioners to part-time roles as a cost-saving measure.
+The week-long engagement is also reviewing the Teachers Service Commission (Amendment) Bill, 2025, which proposes proposes decentralization through zonal offices, establishment of new directorates, creation of an Institute for Teacher Professional Development, and expanded disciplinary powers for the Commission, including suspension and deregistration.

 Among the key issues under discussion is the tenure of the TSC Chief Executive Officer, particularly whether the office holder should exit upon attaining the mandatory retirement age of 60 or at the end of their contract term.
 Currently, the CEO serves on a five-year contract that is renewable once.